flawnson/flawnson.github.io/docs/_posts/2022-5-28-startup-&-founder-resources.md

 ## Research
 * See what's trending at [Exploding Topics](https://explodingtopics.com/)
+* As a former researcher, I used a lot of unpaywall and sci-hub to access hard to reach papers.
+Run into a paywall?
+Use [12ft.io](https://12ft.io/).
+Works on Medium, Bloomberg, you name it!

 ## News Feeds
 * Stories of both successful and especially failed startups you can learn from at [Failory](https://www.failory.com/)